lorrli274/next/courses/community/Mozilla/Express Web Framework/3- Using a Database -with mongoose/14-Validation.md

-Mongoose provides built-in and custom validators, and synchronous and asynchronous validators.
+Mongoose provides built-in and custom **validators**, and synchronous and asynchronous validators.
 It allows you to specify both the acceptable range or values and the error message for validation failure in all cases.

 The built-in validators include: